matthias-reis/carda-gatsby/content/articles/2022/04/interview-with-barrens.md

 seoTitle: Barrens – "It Is so Good To Perform" – Post-Rock Interview
 description: Barrens are currently working on a new album.
 Their previous record, "Penumbra", which they released on Pelagic Records, was very well received live.
-Time for an interview.
+I now had the chance to meet them for an interview.
 excerpt: Barrens have just finished their postponed tour with God Is An Astronaut.
 The post-rock band from Sweden is currently working on a new album.
   Their previous record, "Penumbra", which they released on Pelagic Records, was very well received live.
-Time for an interview.
+I now had the chance to meet them for an interview.
 image: https://storage.googleapis.com/cardamonchai-media/2022-04-29/barrens-interview-jpg-imagine-080808_000000_1024_768/640.webp
 copyrigt: Barrens
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-04-29/barrens-interview-fb-jpg-imagine-080808_000000_1200_628/640.webp